khardsonhurley/Hackbright-Project/README.md

 <img src="/static/img/Screenshots/CommentWindow.png" alt="Comment Window Screenshot"/>

-When the user makes a comments, a grey rectangle will appear over the phrase that has an attached comment.
+When the user makes a comment, a grey rectangle will appear over the phrase that has an attached comment.
 The user can click the words inside of the grey rectangle to view the comments which are viewable to other users who read the same article.
 <img src="/static/img/Screenshots/CommentLink.png" alt="Grey Rectangle Screenshot"/>
 <img src="/static/img/Screenshots/CommentLinkWindow.png" alt="Comment Link Screenshot"/>